 What is the max weight for a straight truck?

-The maximum weight is 20,000 pounds on the interstate highway system.
 According to federal law, the maximum gross vehicle weight on a single axle on the interstate highway system is 20,000 pounds.
-However, some box trucks can carry up to 33,000 pounds on two or three axles.
+Some box trucks can carry up to 33,000 pounds on two or three axles as long as they don’t travel along the interstate.

 What is the largest box truck you can operate without a CDL?